Maxim-Mazurok/expenses/README.md

 - [ ] Better categories:
   - [x] Added icons and colors for "Tech", "Taxi" and "Education"
   - [ ] Add ability to set icons and colors from interface/google sheets
-  - [ ] Make categories transaction type specific
+  - [ ] Make categories transaction type specific (i.e., I only spend on Groceries (except cash-back) and I only receive income from Salary)
 - [ ] Multi-currency support (basic)
   - [x] If account name does not contain `(usd)` in the name, it's considered to be UAH (₴) in interface